Chapter 15 : Hangovers and Hypotheticals

 ‘Nope,’ Scorpius grinned, dropping the end of the sofa bed back onto the coffee table with a thump and an ominous clatter.
 ‘But we inherited a cat!’

 After it became obvious that neither Scorpius nor I had seen Mr Andrew Socks that morning, the four of us set about searching for him, whereupon he was discovered curled up on the kitchen shelf where we kept our condiments.
 Scorpius, holding the pepper mill in one hand and Mr Andrew Socks in the other, stood and beamed at us all like he was the lord of the manor.
-That or like the cat that got the cream, only cream that was a bit scuzzy and falling apart at the edges.
-Not that cream does that, unless it’s intensely scuzzy.
-Anyway.
+That or like the cat that got the cream, only cream that was going off a bit and probably unsafe for human consumption.

 The one thing about having a scuzzy flat is that there isn’t a lot to do in it.
 On the plus side, the one thing about being nauseous and hungover is that one generally requires a lot of fresh air to speed up the recovery process.
-So, after we’d had a cuppa apiece, we resolved to go out and take a bit of a stroll up the beachfront.
+So, after we’d had a cuppa apiece, we resolved to go out and take a bit of a stroll up the beachfront in search of bacon butties.
 Anoraks on and boots laced, we left the flat.

 ‘So what are you two up to these days?’
 Tarquin said, as we meandered down the High Street.
 ‘I mean, we pick up stuff from the letters, but not everything…’